Skip to main content

 Progesterone Often used in conjunction with estrogen therapy to protect the uterine lining.
 Limited direct role in bone health.
 May stimulate osteoblast activity, but its role is less defined than estrogen’s.

-For men experiencing symptomatic and bone density loss, (TRT) is a foundational intervention.
+For men experiencing symptomatic hypogonadism and bone density loss, Testosterone Replacement Therapy (TRT) is a foundational intervention.
 A standard protocol might involve weekly intramuscular injections of Testosterone Cypionate.
 This is often paired with Gonadorelin to help maintain the body’s own testicular function and Anastrozole, an aromatase inhibitor, to ensure that the conversion of testosterone to estrogen does not become excessive, which could lead to other side effects.
-The goal is to bring testosterone levels back into an optimal physiological range, thereby supporting bone formation directly and providing adequate substrate for conversion to protective estrogen.

 For women in the perimenopausal or postmenopausal stages, hormonal optimization protocols are tailored to their specific needs.
 This often involves a combination of estrogen and progesterone.
 For women who have had a hysterectomy, estrogen alone may be sufficient.
 In addition to alleviating symptoms like hot flashes and mood changes, this therapy restores the primary mechanism for controlling bone resorption.
-Some protocols for women also include low-dose testosterone, which can support libido, energy, and may contribute to bone health, although its primary role in female bone density is less pronounced than that of estrogen.

-How Do We Measure The Risk?
+How Do We Measure the Risk?

-The clinical tool used to assess skeletal risk is (BMD) testing, most commonly performed using a dual-energy X-ray absorptiometry (DXA) scan.
+The clinical tool used to assess skeletal risk is bone mineral density (BMD) testing, most commonly performed using a dual-energy X-ray absorptiometry (DXA) scan.
 This non-invasive test measures the density of minerals in your bones, typically at the hip and spine.
 The results are given as a T-score, which compares your BMD to that of a healthy young adult.

 • T-score of -1.0 and above Indicates normal bone density.